spencerjstewart/todos/README.md

 ## Commit Message Conventions

-This project uses the [AngularJS commit message conventions](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit#heading=h.uyo6cb12dt6w) for commit messages. <scope> is optional in the message header.
+This project uses the [AngularJS commit message conventions](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit#heading=h.uyo6cb12dt6w) for commit messages.
+Scope is optional in the message header.
 The message body and footer are optional.

 Following this convention allows for an easy-to-read and consistent commit history, as well as